carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Cardinality:
   - 1 Subnet -> 1 Route Table.
 A subnet can only be associated with one route table at a time
   - 1 Route Table -> N Subnets.
 Multiple subnets can be associated with the same route table For e.g. you create 4 subnets in your VPC where 2 subnets associated with one route table with no internet access rules know as private subnets and another 2 subnets are associated with another route table with internet access rules known as public subnets
-- By default subnets are associated with the Main route table, but this can be a security risk.
-  - e.g. if you were to put a route out to the public internet in the route table all subnets would automatically be made public.
+- By default subnets are associated with the Main route table, but this can be a security risk (e.g. if you were to put a route out to the public internet in the route table all subnets would automatically be made public).
   - To resolve this — keep main route table as private and then have separate route tables that use the main one, but have additional routes.
 - Public vs Private Subnet
   - Public subnet ==> It is a subnet that’s associated with a route table having **rules to connect to internet using Internet Gateway**.